Arts Briefs: Concerts, exhibits and other events

 Creative Greensboro is accepting submissions for the 2024 New Play Project.

-The New Play Project has been presented for 30 years annually awarding a $500 cash prize to a selected playwright along with a workshop production of the chosen play.
+The New Play Project has been presented annually for 30 years, awarding a $500 cash prize to a selected playwright along with a workshop production of the chosen play.

 Submissions are open to any North Carolina resident or student playwright.
 The deadline is Nov.
 14.